 The Pacific Australia Labour Mobility (PALM) scheme allows eligible Australian businesses to hire workers from 9 Pacific islands and Timor-Leste when there are not enough local workers available.

-Through the PALM scheme, employers can access both seasonal workers (up to 9 months) and longer-term workers (between one and 4 years) through a single application.
+Through the PALM scheme, employers can access both short-term workers (up to 9 months) and long-term workers (between one and 4 years) through a single application.

 Worker wellbeing is central to the PALM scheme and employers must ensure workers are supported throughout their time in Australia.

 How to become a PALM scheme employer

 Your entity or business must undergo a series of eligibility checks to ensure you are reputable, financially sound and operationally able to fulfil the requirements of the scheme.

 Step-by-step process for businesses to join the scheme